Frangelicomk/penelope_swimwear_2022v1/README.md

 + Friends, Colleagues from work and family members were asked to review the site and documentation <br>to point out any bugs and/or user experience issues.
 + I personally have access in 27" 4K Monitor, a 17" Laptop, Android phone which I constatly used for testing.
 + I have used Chrome Developer Tools as Opera Dev Tools to constantly check the website responsivness.
 + As I dont want more images on the markdown please find the testing screenshots on the testing folder.
-This can be achieved if you navigate on my github page then go to [penelope_swimwear_2022v1](https://github.com/Frangelicomk/penelope_swimwear_2022v1) project there you will find a folder named assets if you click on there you will see a subfolder testing.
+This can be achieved if you navigate on my github page then go to [penelope_swimwear_2022v1](https://github.com/Frangelicomk/penelope_swimwear_2022v1) project there you will find a folder named static if you click on there you will see img then  a subfolder testing.
 If you right click on that folder you will see the images I have uploaded.
-Alternatively you can click [here]() to see the folder on my github straight away.
+Alternatively you can click [here](https://github.com/Frangelicomk/penelope_swimwear_2022v1/tree/main/static/img/testing) to see the folder on my github straight away.

 ### Difficulties Encountered & Bugs

++ This will be a big section it seems.
+While when you are subscribing onto the email you receive an email to confirm emai this doesnt works as I wanted the generated email doesnt work.
+  I tried to fix this but it gets worst every time i touch it, so I will try later again.
+If you confirm user from the admin panen subscribers then admins can send an email to all subscribers without any issue but again the link to unsubsribe doesnt work either.

++ An other bug was that I couldnt add extra images the way I wanted and every time i clicked add image this was creating instances with no images if it was left blank.
+Likely a Daisy Mentor from Slack helped me solve this issue.
+I changed the model field from Null=True to false so now you can not submit the form without adding an image.
+I know it doesnt look preaty as interface now that I added this feature but I will change it in the future.
+My plan was to create instances ( I believe with JS ) for every image I upload to create thubnails on the right side of the main image.
+I wanted to write a code that for each image > 1 then that images will be automatically added as thubnails and extra images.
+Also when extra images are created I couldnt get the ID from those.
+I think this sounds overall too complicated but I want to learn how to code what I have in my head the easy way.

++ I had a big issue when trying to update an product with no image as the default was not loading.
+That was very frustrating as the app kept crushing.
+Slack community helped me to fix this issue by migrating correctly changes in heroku directly.

++ I found it difficult to add staff members, I was thinking to create an app to add staff members with details and the 3 higher ranking to be displayed in the landing page ( team section ) this task was impossible so I gave up and did commit to git hub.
+I tested it on Vscode. ( When I tried to clone my project locally the vars werent working and I didnt know how to fix this. )

++ The most difficult part was to add extra images and for each extra image to create a carousel entry for the product details.
+It took me more than 2 days to set this up but I managed to solve it on my own using dev tools and inspecting admin, then I created the form on my own using the inspected attributes which fixed the issue.

++ There was a bug mentioned before if you open the app on Mi navigation the app doesnt load correctly Which still I dont know why. probably due to drivers.

++ I have done a lot of changes and While I Havent encountered many bugs the ones that I encountered took me long time to solve.
+Sounds easier that it was.

 ## Deployment to Github